matiasvlevi/electronics-workshops-doc/docs/digitalio.md

 }
 ```

-> Challenge:  How could we blink 3 LEDs one at a time?
-Imagine traffic lights running 2 seconds Green, 1 second Yellow and 2 seconds Red.
+> Challenge: Blink 3 LEDs one at a time.
+Imagine traffic lights running 2 seconds Green, 1 second Yellow, and 2 seconds Red. \
+> Each LED must have a resistor.

 \newpage